Accepting new graduate students

 Courses Taught

-ECFS 410 Early Language and Literacy Development (Offered annually in Fall)
+ECFS 410 Supporting Language and Literacy Learning in Preschool (Offered annually in Autumn)

-EDPSY 567 Bilingual & Biliteracy Development in Early Childhood: Advancing Equity-Driven Policies & Practices (Offered Annually in Autumn)
+EDPSY 567 Bilingual and Biliteracy Development in Early Childhood: Advancing Equity-Driven Policies and Practices (Offered Annually in Autumn)

-ECFS 315 Parenting & Child Development: Socioeconomic & Racial Inequities in the Early Life Course (Offered Annually in Winter; Fulfills Diversity & Writing Requirements)
+ECFS 315 Parenting and Child Development: Socioeconomic & Racial Inequities in the First Years of Life (Offered Annually in Winter; Fulfills Diversity & Writing Requirements)

-EDPSY 582 Parenting & Early Learning: Socioeconomic Inequities & Educational Injustices in the Early Life Course (Offered Annually in Winter; Graduate Seminar)
+EDPSY 550 Parenting and Early Learning: Class, Race, and Family Life (Offered Annually in Winter; Graduate Seminar)

 Publications